NicholasAntoniadesEngineer/low-latency-market-analysis/FPGA/notes.md

 - generate programming file
 - program the fpga
     - using quartus programmer gui
-    - using command line/ bash script
+    - using command line/ bash script from default example